Lakewood, Washington: Media

 Lakewood's news is primarily covered by The News Tribune (Tacoma), and sometimes by the media in Seattle.
-Earlier weekly newspapers for the community were the Lakewood Log (circa 1930s), Suburban Times (1960s-1982), Lakewood Press (1980s), and Lakewood Journal (1990s).
+Earlier weekly newspapers for the community were the Lakewood Log (circa 1930s), Suburban Times (1960s–1982), Lakewood Press (1980s), and Lakewood Journal (1990s).

 KLAY-AM radio provides Lakewood-specific talk radio.
 KVTI-FM, known as "I-91 FM", broadcast top 40 music from its Lakewood studio at Clover Park Technical College until 2010, when the college transferred management of the station to Washington State University's Northwest Public Radio who discontinued the locally produced programming in favor of a network feed from the University's Pullman campus.
 The Clover Park School District operated KCPQ (thus the call letters) until 1980, when the district sold the station to Kelly Broadcasting.

 Lakewood receives Seattle area television and radio stations.

+Infrastructure

+Transportation

+The western terminus of State Route 512 is in Lakewood, at its intersection with Interstate 5.
+A highway across Joint Base Lewis–McChord, to be part of State Route 704, was planned in the 2000s to connect with Interstate 5 in Lakewood.
+It was postponed and later cancelled due to high costs and issues in environmental review.

+Lakewood is served by Pierce Transit, a public transit operator that serves the county and is headquartered in the city.
+Lakewood station is served by Pierce Transit and Sound Transit Express buses as well as the Sounder commuter rail system.
+It opened in 2012 as the southern terminus of the Sounder S Line, which runs north through Tacoma and the Green River Valley to Seattle.